MarkEWaite/JENKINS-26197/README.md

 The bug report claims that tags don't push through an https authenticated URL.

 This test uses the JENKINS-32570 branch for verification.
+Verification tests run on different Jenkins servers, all monitoring the same GitHub repository.